pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 ## Types of Data Containers

  PyMC offers two data containers, depending on your needs: {class}`pymc.ConstantData` and {class}`MutableData`.
 Both will help you visualize how data fits into your model, store the data in an `InfereceData` for reproducibility, and give access to labeled dimenions.
 As the names suggest, however, only `MutableData` allows you to change your data.
 When `X` is `MutableData`, this enables out-of-sample inference tasks.
-When `y` is `MutableData`, it allows you to reuse the same model on multiple datasets to perform parameter recovery stud.
-This ability does, however, come with a small performance cost.
+When `y` is `MutableData`, it allows you to reuse the same model on multiple datasets to perform parameter recovery studies or sensitivity analysis.
+These abilities do, however, come with a small performance cost.

  In past versions of PyMC, the only data container was `pm.Data`.
 This container is still available for backwards compatability, but the current best practice is to use either `pm.MutableData` or `pm.ConstantData`, depending on your needs.